 The results were reported March 27 in the journal Nature Communications.
-In addition to McAlpine, the paper’s authors included Manu Mannoor, Jefferson Clayton, and Naveen Verma of the Princeton School of Engineering and Applied Science; Amartya Sengupta an associate research scholar in the Department of Geosciences at Princeton; Hu Tao, David Kaplan and Fiorenzo Omenetto of Tufts University; and Rajesh Naik, of the Air Force Research Laboratory.
+In addition to McAlpine, the paper's authors included graduate student Manu Mannoor, undergraduate Jefferson Clayton, Assistant Professor of Electrical Engineering Naveen Verma and associate research scholar Amartya Sengupta at Princeton; Hu Tao, David Kaplan and Fiorenzo Omenetto of Tufts University; and Rajesh Naik, of the Air Force Research Laboratory.
 Support for the research was provided by the American Asthma Foundation and the Air Force Office of Scientific Research.

 To build the devices, McAlpine's team first imprinted tiny graphene sensors onto an extremely thin film of water-soluble silk.
 (The Tufts researchers pulled silk strands from cocoons, dissolved them in a solution and dried the mixture to create the silk base.)

-Next, they used a stencil-mask assisted evaporation technique to pattern an antenna made of thin gold strands onto the silk film and connected it to the graphene sensors.
+Next, the researchers made an antenna by depositing a pattern of thin gold strands onto the silk film, and connected it to the graphene sensors.
 When completed, the device resembles a common removable tattoo.
-To attach the sensor, the researchers place it against a tooth, or a person’s skin, and wash it with water.
+To attach the sensor, the researchers place it against a tooth, or a person's skin, and wash it with water.
 The silk base dissolves in the water, but the graphene sensor and the antenna remain securely fastened to the spot.

-McAlpine said one of the goals was to create a device that was small, flexible and passive, capable of providing an in situ detection.
+McAlpine said one of the goals was to create a device that was small, flexible and passive, capable of providing detection from within the body or other remote location.
 So the researchers designed the device without a power supply.
 Instead, an external radio transmitter held nearby the device delivers a signal that causes the device to resonate and transmit back its information.